-The TOE is named "P73N2M0B0.2C2".
+The TOE is named "NCJ38AC High-performance secure microcontroller with Crypto Library for Automotive".
 The TOE is a composite TOE, consisting of:

-- The hardware "NXP High-performance secure controller P73N2M0B0.202" which is used as evaluated platform. - The software "Security Software on P73N2M0B0.202" which is built upon this platform.
+- The hardware "NCJ38A0 High-performance secure microcontroller for Automotive" which is used as evaluated platform. - The software "Security Software on NCJ38A0" which is built upon this platform.

-This Security Target builds on the Hardware Security Target [31], which refers to the "P73N2M0B0.202", provided by NXP Semiconductors.
-Both Security Targets shall be considered together.
+This Security Target builds on the Hardware Security Target [35], which refers to the "NCJ38A0", provided by NXP Semiconductors.
+This is not a composite evaluation in a sense that the software part is evaluated together with the hardware part.
+Therefore, both Security Targets shall be considered together.

-The NXP High-performance secure controller P73N2M0B0.202 is named "P73N2M0B0.202" in short.
-The Security Software on P73N2M0B0.202 is named "Security Software" in short.
+The NCJ38A0 High-performance secure microcontroller for Automotive is named "NCJ38A0" in short.
+The Security Software on NCJ38A0 is named "Security Software" in short.